pcfx-devel/PC-FX_devcart/enclosure/README.md

 ```
 You can enable either the bottom half or the top half (and render in preparation for STL output); you can also
 show the PC board (an STL visualization of the board is also included, to check alignment of various features).

+##  Design Tool - Why OpenSCAD ?

+While most people study 3D design in Blender or Fusion 360, I chose the OpenSCAD for my design.
+The reasons are as follows:
+ 1. OpenSCAD is a free tool and is cross-platform.
+ 2. As it is code-based, it's easier for a programmer type (like myself) to become comfortable with.
+ 3. As it's basically code, it should be straightforward to make make edits to any portion of the design at a later date, without needing much effort.
+ 4. It's simple to have both halves of the case in a single design, driven by a variable - ensuring that dimensions match.

 ## Files